DRuggeri/labinator_site/content/docs/issues.md

 The root cause is *currently* unknown - triage attempts from Boss to the rest of the network (which isn't much) show no issues.
 Boss can serve files to itself and the SSH/VNC (which ARE resilient to networking delays, so this may not mean much) remain available even when this occurs.

+## A lab node monitor doesn't come on

+## The bottom screen doesn't come on